armoniax/amax.whitepaper/amax.whitepaper-en.md

 - If the on-duty backup node couldn't produce the block of a timeslot, the next main block won't include the backup block:
 <img src="./assets/apos_vicenode_fail.png" width=800>

-- If the on-duty main node couldn't produce the block of a timeslot, the next (`n+1`) main block will take the current backup block as the main block and its producing node will be rewarded with main block reward amount.
-However the prior (`n'-1`) backup block will be thus not rewarded as no main block is including it:
+- If the on-duty main node couldn't produce the block of a timeslot, the next (`n+1`) main block will take the current backup block as the main block and its producing node will be rewarded with the amount of main block reward.
+However, the prior (`n'-1`) backup block won't be rewarded as no main block is included:
 <img src="./assets/apos_mainnode_fail.png" width=800>

 To summarize, for `AMC` chain, it can be composed of one main chain and one to several backup chains that involves in total `21 + 10,000 * n` number of mining nodes.
 Unlike a pure DPOS consensus algorithm that rewards cadidate nodes not even running the node software, APOS only rewards those that run the node software, synchronize with the network and actually produce either main or backup blocks.
 This way, it greatly improves the overall security of `AMC` chain.